yungyuc/ynote/writing/2021/teach_nsd/teach_nsd.rst

 I will continue the course in the next semester (2021 autumn) [1]_.
 As long as the students like it, I will be happy to teach it.
-If you are interested in writing numerical codes and/or writing code for solving interesting but not-so-computer-science problems, come take a look.
+If you are interested in writing code for solving interesting but not-so-computer-science problems, come take a look.
 It's gonna be fun.

 ..
 [1] :doc:`../../../nsd/index`